Poudingue/Vanilla-Normals-Renewed-1.12/README.md

-# Vanilla-Normals-Renewed
+# Vanilla-Normals-Renewed-1.12
-A shaders compatible minecraft texturepack, based on vanilla but with normals and specular highlights.
+A shaders compatible minecraft texturepack, based on vanilla but with normals and proper glossiness informations.
 This version (renewed) is made for PBR, but still a WORK IN PROGRESS, so you may encounter some textures with strange behavior.

+/!\ THIS VERSION IS NOT COMPATIBLE FOR MINECRAFT ≥ 1.13

 ## Description